JF-Ignacio/ProfileCard_Flutter/README.md

 # hello_flutter

-A new Flutter project.
+A FLUTTER FOLDER WHERE IT TRACKS MY FLUTTER LEARNING PROGRESSION.

-## Getting Started
+## FLUTTER PRACTICE FOLDER

 This project is a starting point for a Flutter application.